 Perhaps the most important use of blockchain technology within the hotel and tourism and travel industry is related to payments.
 Here, its applications can range from serving as a global ledger, making bank payments more simple and secure, through to allowing travel companies to accept payments using Bitcoin and other cryptocurrencies.

 4. Customer Loyalty Schemes

-Finally, many travel companies run customer loyalty schemes, in order to encourage return custom.
+Finally, many travel companies run customer loyalty schemes, in order to encourage return customs.
 Blockchain can also assist with these programmes, simplifying the process, allowing customers to more easily access information about their loyalty points, and allowing tokens to be distributed.
 It can also help to combat fraud in this area.

 Examples of Blockchain Technology In Action

 In addition to these more general examples of the way blockchain can help to transform the travel industry, there are also some more specific examples of the technology being put to good use already, such as:

-In simple terms, LockChain operates as a direct marketplace for hotels and hospitality companies looking to rent out property.
+In simple terms, LockChain operates as a direct marketplace for hotels and hospitality companies looking to rent out the property.
 The platform covers payment, property management and various other aspects of the booking process.
 Best of all, because it uses a decentralised system, there are no middlemen and no commission fees.

 An introductory video about LockChain can be found here:

 2. BeeToken / Beenest

-One of the most innovative current uses of Blockchain is the BeeToken or Beenest home-sharing platform.
+One of the most innovative currents uses of Blockchain is the BeeToken or Beenest home-sharing platform.
 Here, the technology is used to put customers in touch with hosts, so that they can arrange and pay for stays.
 Again, there is no commission, while payment, reputation and arbitration protocols are all in place, keeping users safe.